crigroup/osrobotics/kinematics/inverse_kinematics.md

 > #### Example::Velocity-space IK with OpenRAVE
 Velocity-space (or differential) IK is typically used to continuously move the manipulator following some task-space constraints.
-Consider the scenario in Fig. 3 where the object has been grasped.
+Consider the scenario in the previous example, where the object has been grasped.
 Suppose that we would like to move the object upwards by 10 cm, without changing its orientation.
 This can be achieved by constraining the translation velocity of the manipulator to be aligned with the Z-axis and the